AMAP Interdisciplinary Methods Certificate

 - Minimum undergraduate GPA of 3.0 with the possibility of conditional admission for applicants who do not meet this requirement.

-- Students must already have completed a foundational research methods course.
+- All students must already have completed a foundational research methods course.
 A new interdisciplinary cross-listed seminar on “Principles of Research Design in the Behavioral, Health, and Social Sciences” will be offered in future semesters to meet this requirement.
 This seminar is intended to provide a survey of different types of qualitative and quantitative methods, and ensure a common foundational learning experience that unifies all students earning the certificate.
-Comparable courses already offered within specific HHS / CLA departments can count as fulfilling this requirement.
+Comparable courses already offered within specific CLA or HHS departments can count as fulfilling this requirement.
 Current courses that meet this prerequisite are listed below.
-Other courses may meet this prerequesite but must be approved by the AMAP steering committee.
+Other courses may meet this prerequisite but must be approved by the AMAP steering committee.
+Approved prerequisites are:

 - SOC 580 (Methods for Social Research)